When is local search both effective and efficient?: Effectiveness from smooth to semismooth fitness landscapes

 \begin{definition}[Poelwijk et al.\textcite{rse2}] If there exists a background assignment $x$ such that $\se[x]{j}{i}$ and $\se[x]{i}{j}$ then we say that $i$ and $j$ have \emph{reciprocal sign epistasis} in background $x$ (and write $\rse[x]{i}{j}$).
 If there is no background assignment $x$ such that $\rse[x]{i}{j}$ then we say $i$ and $j$ \emph{do not have reciprocal sign epistasis}, and use the symbol $\nrse{i}{j}$. \end{definition}

 If the background $x$ is clear form context or not important then we drop the superscript in the above notations and just write $\se{j}{i}$ or $\rse{i}{j}$.
-It is clear that the absence of reciprocal sign epistasis is necessary for a fitness landscape to be semismooth, but it is also sufficient:
+The absence of reciprocal sign epistasis is clearly necessary for a fitness landscape to be semismooth, but it is also sufficient:

 \begin{proposition}[Hammer et al.\textcite{completelyUnimodal}, Poelwijk et al.\textcite{rse2}, and Kaznatcheev \textcite{evoPLS}] A fitness landscape $f$ on $n$ bits is semismooth if and only if for all $i,j \in [n]$ $\nrse{i}{j}$. \end{proposition}